Thursday, 29 April 2010

 Yes, this is the title screen in all its glory!

-It has long been my intention to cover entire game series' from start to finish here, rather than just odd games, so to satisfy my own curiosity, I thought I'd start with this classic series of shooters.
-Pretty much all Mega Drive fans must be familiar with the series, with the second game being a launch title for the console here in the UK, and the third and fouth games remaining particularly popular among shoot 'em up fans, but what of the original game from which the others evolved?
+It has long been my intention to cover entire game series' from start to finish here, in addition to odd games, so to satisfy my own curiosity I thought I'd start with this classic and much heralded series of shooters.
+Pretty much all Mega Drive fans are already more than familiar with the series, no doubt, with the second game being one of the better launch titles for the console here in the UK, and the stonking third and fourth games remaining particularly popular among shoot 'em up fans, but what of the original game from which the others evolved?
+Before the days of the internet it was a complete mystery to me; I had heard many conflicting rumours but no definitive details and had certainly seen no screen shots, so solving this mystery seemed like a great place to start my humble blog.

 Top Five Lady Gaga Outfits